Email marketing has always been king.

 Tools like Feedback Central can send personalized e-mails for you, asking for feedback or product review.

-Email automation is effective because all emails are sent at the right time to right people.
+Email automation is effective because all emails are sent at the right time to the right people.

 Plus, our built-in templates will help you keep your emails short and effective.